How to Make a Lactation Smoothie More Recipes to Increase Milk Supply

 1 cup (8 ounces) of whole milk or almond milk (you can also use 2% or fat-free if you prefer)

 This quick and easy smoothie recipe is perfect to make in a pinch, especially if you are new to making lactation smoothies.
-You can use any kind of milk that you like, but we recommend using organic milk from grass-fed cows because it has more fatty acids than conventional and antibiotic-free dairy products.
+You can use any milk you like, but we recommend using organic milk from grass-fed cows because it has more fatty acids than conventional and antibiotic-free dairy products.

 How to Make a Lactation Smoothie